-Emma Stone For ‘La La Land’ Musical Rumors Are Untrue [Debunked]
+Emma Stone For ‘La La Land’ Musical Rumors Are Untrue

 She urges young people to not give up even if they are struggling.
 “If you’re going through hell, keep going,” she told ABC via CNBC.
 Emma further said that she still has “a lot of growing and learning and work to do” and that her Oscar is a great motivation to continue what she started.

-On “Owing” Emma Watson Her La La Land Achievement
+On ‘Owing’ Emma Watson Her La La Land Achievement

 The things Emma went through for her career truly made her stronger.
 In the midst of the “Envelopegate” controversy that befell the recent Academy Awards, only a few have noticed Emma’s graceful answer to a reporter’s seemingly rude query about her La La Land success.

-During her customary interview in the Oscars press room, a reporter from Apple Daily asked her, “Do you feel like owing Emma Watson a drink or dinner to thank her for turning down the role [in La La Land]?”
+During her customary interview in the Oscars press room, a reported from Apple Daily asked her, “Do you feel like owing Emma Watson a drink or dinner to thank her for turning down the role [in La La Land]?”

 While she appeared shocked, Emma managed to deliver a classy comeback.
 Instead of looking offended, she praised the British actress.